Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

-Efficient adaptation in agentic AI presents several important opportunities.
-Current systems typically rely on large-scale GPU clusters for fine-tuning or policy refinement, which limits accessibility and personalization.
-Shifting adaptation toward resource-constrained settings could enable agents to learn efficiently on mobile devices, edge hardware, or other low-power environments.
-This would not only broaden the applicability of agentic AI but also allow continual adaptation directly on user devices while preserving privacy.
-Moreover, learning close to the interactions that generate the training signal could reduce latency between experience and model update, effectively blurring the distinction between inference and training.
-Within this context, we identify several concrete opportunities:
+Current agentic adaptation assumes large-scale GPU clusters for fine-tuning or policy refinement, which limits deployment to cloud settings.
+Efficiency matters differently in agentic contexts than in standard LLM serving: each adaptation step may involve multiple tool calls, environment interactions, and thousands of tokens, so even small per-step savings compound rapidly.
+We organize emerging directions by which bottleneck they address:

-\textbf{Parameter-Efficient Adaptation:} Techniques such as Low-Rank Adaptation (LoRA)~\cite{hu2022lora} and its extensions~\cite{dettmers2023qlora,liu2024dora,zhang2023adalora,si2024unleashing,shi2024mora,si2024flora,si2025generalized} allow large models to adapt to new tasks by updating only a small subset of weights, significantly reducing memory and computational requirements.
-Recent work \emph{LoRA Without Regrets}~\cite{schulman2025lora} empirically demonstrates that LoRA can be effectively applied in reinforcement learning settings.
+\textbf{Parameter-Efficient Adaptation:} Techniques such as Low-Rank Adaptation (LoRA)~\cite{hu2022lora} and its extensions~\cite{dettmers2023qlora,liu2024dora,zhang2023adalora,si2024unleashing,shi2024mora,si2024flora,si2025generalized} allow large models to adapt to new tasks by updating only a small subset of weights, reducing memory and computational requirements.
+Recent work on LoRA Without Regrets~\cite{schulman2025lora} shows that LoRA can be applied in reinforcement learning settings.
 They provide evidence that LoRA performs equivalently to full fine-tuning even at small ranks in RL tasks, indicating that RL often requires very low parameter capacity.
-This observation suggests that models can be fine-tuned on resource-constrained devices while maintaining strong RL performance.
-Figure~\ref{fig:oppo_efficient} shows an illustrative example of this.
+Models can therefore be fine-tuned on resource-constrained devices while maintaining strong RL performance (Figure~\ref{fig:oppo_efficient}).